 Tree Lighting Ceremony

-This year, the city asked our community businesses and organizations to add a little cheer and make a virtual event possible with the hopes of holding it in the new Jerry Smith/Town Center Plaza, a component of the Civic Campus Revitalization Project.
+Last year, the city asked our community businesses and organizations to add a little cheer and make a virtual event possible with the hopes of holding it in the new Jerry Smith/Town Center Plaza, a component of the Civic Campus Revitalization Project.
 Several partners stepped up and contributed so the city could create a new winter event in the Town Center with a tree for future gatherings.
 Unfortunately, the plaza does not have full power yet and is not quite ready for the city to hold a virtual event there this year.